Ian Curtis: Relationships

-Curtis's widow has claimed that in October 1979, Curtis began conducting an affair with the Belgian Annik Honoré who had been working at the Belgian embassy in London before becoming a journalist and music promoter.
+Curtis's widow, Deborah, has claimed that in October 1979, Curtis had an affair with the Belgian Annik Honoré, who had been working at the Belgian embassy in London before becoming a journalist and music promoter.
 They had first met at a gig held in Brussels that month.
-He had for many years exhibited a somewhat controlling attitude within their relationship (which had included minimising any opportunity for his wife to come into contact with other men).
 Curtis was consumed with guilt over this affair due to being married and the father of their baby daughter, but at the same time still yearning to be with Honoré.
 On one occasion in 1980, Curtis asked Bernard Sumner to make a decision on his behalf as to whether he should remain with his wife or form a deeper relationship with Honoré; Sumner refused.
 Honoré claimed in a 2010 interview that although she and Curtis had spent extensive periods together, their relationship had been platonic.
 Deborah Curtis has maintained that it was a sexual and romantic affair.
 His bandmates recollected later that Curtis's friendship with Honoré led him to distance himself and become somewhat "lofty" with them.
 This distance prompted occasional pranks at Curtis's and Honoré's expense.
-He became a vegetarian—likely at Honoré's behest—since he was known to have consumed meat when not in her presence.
+He became a vegetarian, likely at Honoré's behest since he was known to have consumed meat when not in her presence.

 Epilepsy

 Curtis began having epileptic seizures in late 1978; he was officially diagnosed with the condition on 23 January the following year, with his particular case being described by doctors as so severe, his "life would [be] ruled to obsolescence by his severe epilepsy" without the various strong dosages of medications he was prescribed.
 Having joined the British Epilepsy Association, Curtis was initially open to discuss his condition with anyone who inquired, although he soon became withdrawn and reluctant to discuss any issue regarding his condition beyond the most mundane and necessary aspects.
 On each occasion it became apparent a particular prescribed medication failed to control Curtis's seizures, his doctor would prescribe a different anticonvulsant and his wife noted his being "full of renewed enthusiasm" that this particular formulation would help him bring his seizures under control.

 Throughout 1979 and 1980, Curtis's condition gradually worsened amid the pressure of performances and touring, with his seizures becoming more frequent and more intense.
-Following his diagnosis, Curtis continued to drink, smoke and maintain an irregular sleeping pattern—against the advice given to those with the condition.
+Following his diagnosis, Curtis continued to drink, smoke and maintain an irregular sleeping pattern – against the advice given to those with the condition.
 The medications Curtis was prescribed for his condition produced numerous side effects, including extreme mood swings.
 This change in personality was also observed by Curtis's wife, family and in-laws, who noted how taciturn he had become in his wife's company.
-Following the birth of his daughter in April 1979, because of the severity of his medical condition, Ian was seldom able to hold his baby daughter in case he compromised the child's safety.
+Following the birth of his daughter in April 1979, because of the severity of his medical condition, Curtis was seldom able to hold his baby daughter in case he compromised her safety.